WHMCS/developer-docs/advanced/upgrade-to-whmcs-8.md

 WHMCS v8.0 and its dependencies require PHP 7.2.
 This may require the presence of the PHP 7.2 syntax in your code in order to avoid errors.
 We recommend that you consult [the PHP manual's PHP 7.2 Migration Guide][https://www.php.net/manual/en/migration72.php] as you evaluate and update your code for compatibility with WHMCS v8.0.

+## Removed templates

+We have removed the *Boxes* and *Modern* templates.
+WHMCS no longer ships with them, and we do not support them.

+Make sure to update any custom order forms based on these to use the *Standard* template.
+You can also use the *Legacy Boxes* and *Legacy Modern* child templates as a baseline for custom templates.

+Other custom templates will not be affected by this change.

 ## Updates for dependencies

 We updated several dependencies within WHMCS while preparing for this upgrade.
 When ensuring that your code is compatible with WHMCS v8.0, you will likely need to update dependencies as well.
 The list below includes a selection of our most important updates and notes on selected changes that impacted WHMCS's code.